PhD in Romance Languages

 - Doctoral applicants must have a master’s degree.

 - Minimum TOEFL scores (international applicants):

 |61 Effective July 1, 2015 must have score of 80||500 Effective July 1, 2015 must have score of 550|

 Applicants must also demonstrate adequate preparation in advanced language and literature courses.
 This will require their having completed at least four courses equivalent to a 4000-level course for masters applicants or a 7000 level course for doctoral applicants at the University of Missouri.
 At a minimum, three of these courses must be in literature.
 If the faculty determines a deficiency, they will require that the student complete remedial course work in literature during the first year of enrollment.
 The director of graduate studies will inform students of these additional requirements at the time of their admission.

 Required Application Materials

-Submit to the Graduate School using the online application system:
+Submit to the Office of Graduate Studies using the online application system:

 - Official Transcript (send to Graduate School at 210 Jesse Hall, University of Missouri, Columbia, MO 65211-1160)